 Advertising Disclosure

-Tijana Stankovic Updated on 21st March 2024 Fact-checked by Eric Raue Cybersecurity Researcher
+Tijana Stankovic Updated on July 08, 2025 Fact-checked by Eric Raue Former Cybersecurity Researcher

 China's App Store and Google Play versions don't offer popular VPN apps.
 Plus, the Great Firewall of China makes it almost impossible to download a reliable VPN using traditional methods.

 I found the most effective ways to download a VPN in China.
 My team and I also tested over 60 services and found the best VPNs for China that work there reliably.
 They have advanced security and privacy features to protect your online activity from hackers and snoops.
-Thanks to servers worldwide, you can also use them to access your favorite content while visiting the country.
+Thanks to servers worldwide, these VPNs make it possible to watch your favorite content in HD from anywhere.

 Quick Guide: How to Download a VPN in China in 3 Easy Steps